Applications for all HortNZ scholarships are now closed. Keep an eye out here or on our social channels for when they re-open for applications.

 The programme is designed for potential and current leaders in the fruit and vegetable industry.
 Participants will primarily, but not exclusively, be growers or their employees or from organisations closely associated with growing.
 The programme is open to New Zealand citizens or permanent residents who have demonstrated leadership or leadership potential and a willingness to assume responsibility in grower or industry matters.

-The programme is limited to a maximum of 18 participants.
+The programme is limited to a maximum number of participants.
 Applications will be reviewed as they are received.
 Applications that meet the selection criteria will be approved on a first-come first-served basis until the programme has reached capacity.
 Unsuccessful applicants are encouraged to re-apply for entry into subsequent courses.

-Register your interest for 2025
+Register your interest for 2026

-If you have any questions, please contact programmes@ruralleaders.co.nz or phone 021 1396 881.
+If you have any questions, please contact programmes@ruralleaders.co.nz.

-2025 costs will be notified soon.
+2026 costs will be notified soon.

 The programme is designed for potential and current leaders in the fruit and vegetable industry.
 Participants will primarily, but not exclusively, be growers or their employees or from organisations closely associated with growing.